Are you finding it challenging to keep your creative fire burning throughout the year?

 Selling art takes a lot of planning and dedication.
 It does not matter if you are selling art for extra income or you are selling art to support your family, if you are selling art you need to have a plan.

 You have to be self-motivating and willing to put in your best effort every day.

-Bottom line, you need to stay creative and productive in order to generate a consistent income selling art.
+The bottom line is that you need to stay creative and productive to generate a consistent income selling art.